THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Let us review a few more of the admonitions from the Apostles that we may understand God’s judgment on sin in the Christian life, and that we may not be confused concerning the manner in which grace operates under the new covenant.

-Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you.
+Therefore “Come out from among them and be separate, says the Lord.
+Do not touch what is unclean, and I will receive you.”
 (II Corinthians 6:17)

 How can we, in the light of such words, continue in the concept that God overlooks sin in the Christian because of his profession of belief in Christ?